doctorray117/minecraft-ondemand/README.md

 3. CloudWatch forwards the query to a Lambda function.
 4. The Lambda function modifies an existing ECS Fargate service to a desired task count of 1.
 5. Fargate launches two containers, Minecraft and a watchdog, which updates the DNS record to the new IP
-6. The watchdog optionally sends a text message through Twilio and/or publishes to an SNS topic when the server is ready.
+6. The watchdog optionally sends a text message through Twilio/Telnyx and/or publishes to an SNS topic when the server is ready.
 7. Refresh Minecraft server list, server is ready to connect.
 8. After 10 minutes without a connection or 20 minutes after the last client disconnects (customizable) the watchdog sets the desired task count to zero and shuts down.